Speech Pathology

 Making Therapy Fit Your Life:

 We understand that life can be busy and unpredictable.
 That's why we offer flexible options to accommodate your family's needs.
-Our Clinic & Home Hybrid program allows you to choose a combination of clinic sessions with a speech pathologist and in-home visits with an allied health assistant, for maximum flexibility.
+Our Clinic & Home Hybrid program allows you to choose a combination of clinic sessions with a speech pathologist and alternatives such as Telehealth or allied health assistant support.

 We also recognise the importance of breaks.
 Our work + break approach allows you to pause therapy when needed without having to wait for months again to get back to the top of the waitlist.

-We tend to book in line with school terms, and this term/break model is ideal for children who might experience therapy fatigue.
+Some of our clinicians tend to book in line with school terms, especially those that have children of their own, and this term/break model is ideal for children who are seeing multiple practitioners and experience therapy fatigue.

-If you go on break, you will be prioritised to pick appointments the next term.
+If you go on break, you will be prioritised to pick appointments when rebooking occurs.

 Please note that our services are consistently overbooked, meaning that there are more clients than we can see each team.
 If we feel you are ready for a break, or if you have had more than 3 terms ongoing support, it is likely that you will be asked to take a break.